 Property and equipment, consisting primarily of computers, laboratory and other equipment, furniture and fixtures, software, and leasehold improvements, is recorded at cost, less accumulated depreciation.
 Maintenance and repairs that do not improve or extend the lives of the respective assets are expensed to operations as incurred.
 Upon disposal, retirement or sale, the related cost and accumulated depreciation is removed from the accounts and any resulting gain or loss is included in the results of operations.
 Depreciation of property and equipment is recorded using the straight-line method over the estimated useful lives of the related assets once the asset has been placed in service.
-Leasehold improvements are amortized using the straight-line method over the estimated useful lives of the range of estimated useful lives used for each asset type:
+Leasehold improvements are amortized using the straight-line method over the estimated useful life or remaining lease term, whichever is shorter.
+The following table provides the range of estimated useful lives used for each asset type:

+Prop erty and Equ uipment ~

+Computers

+Laboratory and other equipment

+Furniture and fixtures

+Software

+Leasehold improvements

-Property and Equipment Estimated Useful Life
+Estimated Useful Life

-Computers 3 years
+3 years

-Laboratory and other equipment 5 - 10 years
+5 - 10 years

-Furniture and fixtures 7 years
+7 years

-Software 3 years
+3 years

-Leasehold improvements Lesser of estimated useful life or remaining lease term
+Lesser of estimated useful life or remaining lease term